EddLabs/eddington/docs/contribution_guide.rst

 When writing code, please pay attention that you:

+1. Make sure your *master* branch is `up-to-date`_ with the latest changed in the Eddington platform, and make you feature branch based upon it.
+This will help you avoid merge conflicts.
-1. Write your code clearly, with self-explainable variables, functions and classes.
+2. Write your code clearly, with self-explainable variables, functions and classes.
-2. Reuse existing code when possible.
+3. Reuse existing code when possible.
-3. Document new functions, classes, and modules (especially if they’re public).
+4. Document new functions, classes, and modules (especially if they’re public).

 Code reviews you’ll be receiving often would address the following guidelines, as well as design issues if there are any.